Code-Elevate/Engine/README.md

 This Engine is designed to be deployed as a Docker container.
 It is recommended to use the provided `docker-compose.yml` file to deploy the engine.

+# Deployment

+This Engine is designed to be deployed as a Docker container.
+It is recommended to use the provided `docker-compose.yml` file to deploy the engine.

+For instructions on how to install and run the Engine on AWS EC2, please visit the [Wiki - How to install and run the Engine on AWS EC2](https://github.com/Code-Elevate/Engine/wiki/How-to-install-and-run-the-Engine-on-AWS-EC2).

 ### Host System Package Dependencies

 - Docker